micklemacklemore/WebGPU-Deferred-Renderer/README.md

 #### 1️⃣ Naive Forward Rendering

 This is a basic naive forward renderer with none of the optimizations.
-This is just one vertex/fragment shader program processes the geometry and lighting in a single rendering pass.
+The geometry and lighting is processed in a single rendering pass.
-In the fragment shader, we niavely iterate through every light in the scene to determine the total light contribution of each fragment in the scene.
+In the fragment shader, we niavely iterate through every light in the scene to determine the total light contribution of each fragment in the scene, regardless of whether a light is actually close enough to the fragment to make any sort of light contribution.

-This psuedo-code from xxx's blog illustrates it well:
+This psuedo-code illustrates it well:

 ```psuedo
 //Shaders: